 One of the most loved natural attractions on the Sunshine Coast is the Great Sandy National Park, a breathtaking park that stretches over 56,000 hectares.
+These massive sand dunes are a surreal environment to be in, though there are also other major highlights to explore in its natural surroundings.

 Great Sandy National Park Map, Camping Cooloola, Qld